shangobashi/portnew/README.md

 ## License

-This repository is private and all rights are reserved to Shango Bashi.
+This repository is private and all rights are reserved to Shango Bashi :).